YingLi-pku/WtCoxG/README.md

 head(Extdata)
 ```
 - **Reference Prevalence**
-  The population disease prevalence, which is availavle from large-scale biobanks and previous studies.
+  The population disease prevalence, which is available from large-scale biobanks and previous studies.
 - **Sparse GRM File**
   If the study cohort includes related samples, the sparse GRM file is needed, which must contain three columns: the first column as "ID1", the second column as "ID2", and the last column as "Value" (i.e., two times of kinship coefficient between ID1 and ID2).